adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #music A browser extension that recognizes all songs cited on a web page and allows to play them all.
+- <span class="hashtag">#music</span> A browser extension that recognizes all songs cited on a web page and allows to play them all.
   <span id="921424580" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"